 Have you ever wondered why Thais don’t use globally trending apps like WhatsApp or WeChat?
 There are over 44 million active internet users in Thailand and if you ask them what app they use for messaging, almost all of them will say “LINE”.
-Why is LINE so popular with Thais?
-A big reason is the adorable and funny stickers.
+Why is it so popular among Thais?
+A big reason is the adorable and funny LINE stickers.
 They make LINE a perfect tool for communication in Thai culture.

 Thailand has always had a high-context culture, where non-verbal cues are just as important as the literal meaning of a spoken message.
 In a Thai conversation, a simple nod can mean a lot more than just, “Yes”.
 It can mean “I agree”, “I understand”, or even, “I feel great sympathy for you”.

 The society’s low masculinity index and high power distance also have a strong effect on the way Thais communicate.
 These factors not only affect the way Thai people talk, but also the way they text.

 Feminine society: It’s all about “Greng Jai” (Being considerate)

 Thais are generally less assertive and less competitive than people in countries with high masculinity indexes.
 Most of the time, Thais are content to follow the majority.
 ‘Non-conformist’ is not a label that most Thais would want to have.

 Communication in Thailand is all about avoiding being too direct so as not to offend others.
 One of the worst things you can do to a Thai person is to humiliate them in front of a group.

 For example, if someone presents an unpopular idea in a work-related group chat on LINE, a direct response like “No, that won’t work” would be extremely unlikely.
 Instead, coworkers will try to be indirect by proposing a better idea or by, you guessed it, sending a sticker.
 This helps make the reply less confrontational.

 Respect is crucial

 Thai society has a high power distance.
 There are many unspoken rules based on social hierarchy.